Published: 8th May 2021.

 In A Nutshell

-Checking an obvious and visible number plate is totally unreliable and in the case of caravans, it does not even relate to the van.
+Checking the displayed number plate is totally unreliable and in the case of caravans, it does not even relate to the van.
 The more reliable VIN or Chassis number is impossible to see on a mobile vehicle or from a distance and is unlikely to be checked.
 The vans themselves are all very similar in appearance, even to those of us in the know.
 Is it really any wonder that so few stolen vans are recovered?

 Making A Difference